minprog/cs50x-1718-1819/support/05 BS Tree/BS-Tree.md

     // TODO: implement insert
     void insert(int key, struct node* tree);

 Before you start implementing `insert` it could help to first look at the `main()` function.
-You’ll have to comment out one line before you can proceed.
+You'll have to comment out one line before you can proceed.

 ### main

 The `main()` function has already been implemented for you.
-But, you’ll have to modify it a bit.
+But, you'll have to modify it a bit.

 The first line creates a root node containing the first element of the array.